 Place a 4 quart dutch oven (or a 27 Le Creuset) over medium heat and add the olive oil.
 When hot, add the diced onion and cook for 5 minutes, until just soft.
 Stir in the garlic and cook for another 30 seconds.

 While the onion in cooking, dice your chicken breast.
 Add to the onion garlic mixture and cook for about 8-10 minutes, turning chicken every few minutes, until the chicken is browned on all sides.
 Stir in the cumin, white pepper and hot sauce if desired.
-Add the chicken broth and both cans of beans.
+Add the chicken broth, green chilis, and both cans of beans.
 Crank the heat up to high and bring to a boil, then cover and reduce to a simmer.
 (This will be slightly higher than a soup simmer on your burner dial).
 Let simmer for an additional 30 minutes.

 To make the cilantro sour cream, begin by finely chopping the cilantro.
 Transfer to a small bowl and add the sour cream and lime juice.
 Mix together well.
 Top each bowl of chili with a tablespoon or so of the sour cream.
 Garnish with tortilla strips or corn bread croutons.
 Awesome with spinach!